tcrossland/camunda-docs-manual/content/examples/tutorials/error-handling.md

 ## Async and Failed Jobs

-If you don't want the exception being shown to the user, one option is to make service calls which might cause an async error as described in [Transactions in Processes]({{< relref "user-guide/process-engine/transactions-in-processes.md" >}}).
-In that case the exception is stored in the process engine database and the [Job]({{< relref "user-guide/process-engine/the-job-executor.md" >}}) in the background is marked as failed (to be more precise, the exception is stored and some retry counter is decremented).
+If you don't want the exception to be shown to the user, one option is to make service calls which might cause an async error, as described in [Transactions in Processes]({{< relref "user-guide/process-engine/transactions-in-processes.md" >}}).
+In that case, the exception is stored in the process engine database and the [Job]({{< relref "user-guide/process-engine/the-job-executor.md" >}}) in the background is marked as failed (to be more precise, the exception is stored and some retry counter is decremented).

-In the example above this means that the user will not see an error but an "everything successful" dialog.
+In the example above, this means that the user will not see an error but an "everything successful" dialog.
 The exception is stored on the job.
-Now either a clever retry strategy will automatically re-trigger the job later on (when the network is available again) or an operator needs to have a look at the error and trigger an additional retry.
+Now either a clever retry strategy will automatically re-trigger the job later on (when the network is available again), or an operator must have a look at the error and trigger an additional retry.
 This is shown later in more detail.

-This strategy is pretty powerful and applied often in real-life projects, however, it still hides the error in the BPMN diagram, so for business errors which you want to be visible in the process diagram, it would be better to use [Error Events]({{< relref "examples/tutorials/error-handling.md#bpmn-2-0-error-event" >}}).
+This strategy is pretty powerful and is often applied in real-life projects.
+However, it still hides the error in the BPMN diagram.
+So, for business errors which you want to be visible in the process diagram, it would be better to use [Error Events]({{< relref "examples/tutorials/error-handling.md#bpmn-2-0-error-event" >}}).

 ## Catch Exception and use Data Based XOR-Gateway

 If you call Java Code which can throw an exception, you can catch the exception within the Java Delegate, CDI Bean or whatsoever.
 Maybe it is already sufficient to log some information and go on, meaning that you ignore the error.
-More often you write the result into a process variable and model an XOR-Gateway later in the process flow to take a different path if that error occurs.
+More often, you write the result into a process variable and model an XOR-Gateway later in the process flow to take a different path, should that error occur.

-In that case you model the error handling explicitly in the process model but you make it look like a normal result and not like an error.
-From a business perspective it is not an error but a result, so the decision should not be made lightly.
+In that case, you model the error handling explicitly in the process model.
+However, you make it look like a normal result and not like an error.
+From a business perspective, it is not an error but a result, so the decision should not be made lightly.
 A rule of thumb is that results can be handled this way, exceptional errors should not.
 However, the BPMN perspective does not always have to match the technical implementation.

 Example:

 {{< img src="../img/error-result-xor.png" title="Error Result XOR" >}}

 We trigger a "check data completeness" task.
 The Java Service might throw a "DataIncompleteException".
-However, if we check for completeness, incomplete data is not an exception, but an expected result, so we prefer to use an XOR-Gateway in the process flow which evaluates a process variable, e.g., "#{dataComplete==false}".
+However, if we check for completeness, incomplete data is not an exception.
+Instead, it is an expected result, so we prefer to use an XOR-Gateway in the process flow which evaluates a process variable, e.g., "#{dataComplete==false}".

 ## BPMN 2.0 Error Event

 The BPMN 2.0 error event gives you the possibility to explicitly model errors, tackling the use case of business errors.
 The most prominent example is the "intermediate catching error event", which can be attached to the boundary of an activity.
-Defining a boundary error event makes most sense on an embedded subprocess, a call activity or a Service Task.
+Defining a boundary error event makes most sense on an embedded subprocess, a call activity, or a Service Task.
 An error will cause the alternative process flow to be triggered:

 {{< img src="../img/bpmn.boundary.error.event.png" title="Error Boundary Event" >}}